 From a manufacturing perspective, the price/benefit ratio analysis should really begin at the product development stage.
 Not only does market research and product pricing analysis provide insights as to what point a product becomes too expensive to make.
 It can also be used to direct development, highlighting attributes and features customers are most willing to pay for.

 A Premium Product Strategy Is About More Than Price

-But pricing something higher isn’t just about how much you charge.
-It’s not even about perceived value.
+What makes a product “premium”?
+Pricing something higher isn’t just about its cost to buy.
+It’s not even solely about the perceived value element.
 It’s about the whole customer buying experience before, during, and after the transaction.

 What kind of details?
 Details like starched napkins.

 Part of the theater when eating at a fine dining restaurant are the crisp, white starched napkins on each table.
 It’s when you notice how each glass has been polished to within an inch of its life.

 Or how the cutlery is positioned just so, and that the menus have been freshly printed on quality paper.

 Does all of this attention to detail make the food taste better?
 Of course not.
 But when you’re paying for a fine dining experience, it’s what’s expected.

 It’s the same reason why expensive shoes come with fabric bags to protect them.
 Or how some mechanical watches have glass backs so you can see the movement.

 Pricing Is About Everything That Makes The Product